fr3e1/30-2-notes/Social 30-2/Unit 3/Chapter 7/Chapter 7.md

 * 1800s - foreign investment in russia, late in the industrial revolution
 	* social and economic boom
 	* gap in distribution of wealth
-* 1898 - carxist thinkers form socialist democratic laboyr party (sdlp)
+* 1898 - marxist thinkers form socialist democratic labour party (sdlp)
 * barty banned, and members were exiled
 * kept their momentum by publishing illegal newspaper
-* members included ladimir lenin, leon trotsky, and joseph stalin
+* members included Vladimir Lenin, Leon Trotsky, and Joseph Stalin
 * despite the exile of socialist activists, unrest grew
 * Bloody Sunday:
 	* In a 1905 march the workers led by Father Gapon.
 Previously Gapon had been part of a program known as police socialism which meant the police allowed protest activity to be led by hand picked moderates so that the workers could "blow off steam" without causing real trouble.
 When this program ended Father Gapon had formed a group known as the Assembly of Russian Workers.